 S.P.H.E: Social Personal and Health Education, Including R.S.E and Stay Safe Programme.

 Religious Education:- As we are a Catholic School we study the Diocesan Religious Programme in all classes.
 We recite daily prayers.
 We celebrate the various Religious Feasts e.g. Christmas, St. Brigids’s Day, St. Patrick’s Day, Lent, Easter, month of May.
 We assist parents in the preparation of their children for First Penance, First Holy Communion, Confirmation.
 Our school is dedicated to our Lady of Lourdes – hence the name – Scoil Mhuire Lourdes.

-School opening time is 9.00 a.m.
+School opening time is 8.50a.m for all pupils with class beginning at 9am.
 Pupils are not admitted to the grounds/building before this time.